A Lazy, Concurrent Convertibility Checker: Introduction

 This paper presents a novel algorithm for checking convertibility that relies crucially on \emph{laziness} and \emph{concurrency}.
 Laziness, or more precisely non-strict evaluation, is used to avoid unnecessary computations and to share computations between multiple convertibility subproblems.
 Concurrency is used to explore multiple convertibility subproblems in parallel or via fair interleaving, stopping them all as soon as one of them returns conclusive evidence.
 Existing convertibility checkers would explore these subproblems sequentially, in an order chosen by heuristics; they can get stuck exploring the wrong subproblem first.
 In contrast, our concurrent exploration method will never overlook an easy solution to the convertibility problem, if one exists.

 Our convertibility algorithm has been proved sound using the Rocq proof assistant.
 It can be easily implemented as an abstract machine.
-This machine has the subterm property \cite[\S3.1]{DBLP:conf/rta/AccattoliL12}, meaning that it can be statically compiled into virtual machine code or to native code.
+This machine has the subterm property \cite[\S3.1]{DBLP:conf/rta/AccattoliL12}, meaning that it can be statically compiled to virtual machine code or native code.

 The remainder of this paper is organized as follows.
 Section~\ref{s:intuitions} gives examples that illustrate the difficulties of convertibility checking.
 Section~\ref{s:laziness} introduces the small process calculus that we use to express our algorithms.
 Section~\ref{s:reduction} describes call-by-need evaluation (to WHNF) and normalization.
 Sections~\ref{s:convertibility} and~\ref{s:extensions}, the core of the paper, describe the convertibility algorithm.
 Its implementation as an abstract machine with explicit scheduling is shown in section~\ref{s:scheduling}, and its Rocq proof of soundness is described in section~\ref{s:rocq-proof}.
 Section~\ref{s:performance-analysis} analyses the performance of our algorithm.
 Section~\ref{s:experimental} reports on a preliminary experimental evaluation, using the Rocq conversion checker as the baseline.
 Related work is discussed in section~\ref{s:related} and followed by concluding remarks in section~\ref{s:conclusions}.